celestiaorg/blobstream-contracts/docs/fraud-proofs.md

 The first part, proving that the transaction was posted to Celestia, can be done in three steps:

 1. Prove that the data root is committed to by the QGB smart contract
-2. Inclusion proof of the transaction to Celestia data root
+2. Verify inclusion proof of the transaction to Celestia data root
 3. Prove that that transaction is in the rollup sequence spans

 ### 1. Data root inclusion proof